armory3d/armory_docs/getting_started/playground.md

 Create an empty object in the scene (`Space - Add Empty`).
 The location of this object will serve as the spawning point.
 Create a new trait in `Properties - Object - Armory Traits`.
 Set type to `Haxe` and press the `New Script` button.

 Press the `Edit Script` to open script file in Kode Studio.
-Kode Studio is a dedicated code editor which includes code completition and debugging support.
+Kode Studio is a dedicated code editor which includes code completion and debugging support.

 ```haxe
 package arm;